 When things don’t work out in your favor, when your plans fail – you need to understand that God has a better plan for you.

-Had I been a doctor, I had never been the woman I am today.
+Had I been a doctor, I had never have been the woman I am today.
 Nothing liberates me more than showing up here and talking to you guys.

 So today, I am just here to remind you that life helps itself out.
 Just make sure you stay bold and strong to take whatever it offers.

 Life has got its ways to make things work for you, it will lead you to your purpose in life.
 The only condition that remains is that you don’t give up on yourself, you keep moving ahead.

 I hope this would have helped you in some or the other way.

 If you are the one I addressed in this blog then do drop your feedback in the comments below.